BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 - `startup`: You can modify oxrmc's behavior on application start, e.g. disable a specific feature by setting the corresponding key to 0.
   - `enabled`: you can disable all functionality globally or for a single application.
 Note that you cannot enable a single application if oxrmc is disabled globally in the default config file.
 Modifying this setting requires an application restart.
   - `physical_enabled`: initialization of physical tracker (motion controller or vive tracker) on startup can be skipped (e.g. if you're using a virtual tracker).
 Modifying this setting requires an application restart.
-  - `overlay_enabled`: enable initialization of the graphical overlay (for example if it's not required because of using a physical tracker or if the position of the center of rotation is successfully setup and `use_cor_pos` = 1 is used).
+  - `overlay_enabled`: enable initialization of the graphical overlay (for example if it's not required because of using a physical tracker or if the position of the center of rotation is successfully setup and `load_ref_pose_from_file` = 1 is used).
 Changing this value requires the VR session to be restarted.
   - `physical_early_init`: initialize physical tracker as soon instead of as late as possible.
 May be required in native OpenXR games / sims that do not support motion controllers input (e.g. iRacing).
 May avoid conflicts with other OpenXR layers (e.g. eye tracking in OpenXR toolkit).
 Modifying this setting requires an application restart.
   - `upside_down`: turn in-game coordinate system upside down by rotating it 180 degrees around the 'forward' axis.
 Necessary for correct orientation of virtual tracker and motion compensation in some games (automatically set for iRacing).
 Changing this value requires the VR session to be restarted.
   - `auto_activate`: automatically activate motion compensation on application start and configuration reloading.